Joyful Living

 Stop multi-tasking and try uni-tasking.
 Focusing on one activity at a time ensures that you are fully present in the moment and will actually complete a task.

-Nature walks, puppy time or yoga, an hour with a book, or whatever you find restorative and relaxing are not indulges.
+Nature walks, puppy time or yoga, reading, or whatever you find restorative and relaxing are not indulges.
 They are part of balance and commitment to your wellbeing.
-Taking care of yourself is just as important as working.

 Try a mini meditation: Sit still, close your eyes, and start to repeat the phrase, “I am grateful for . . .” for 30 seconds to one minute.